Peposo Alla Fornacina (Tuscan Beef Stew)

 • Fridge - Keep in an airtight container for 4-5 days in the fridge.
 The flavour just gets better by the way.

 • Freezer - Peposo is a great freezer option.
 Keep in airtight containers.
 Reheat from frozen or defrosted until piping hot.
-I'll often off about 1/4 cup water to the top of a frozen portion when reheating int he microwave to avoid it drying out.
+I'll often add around 1/4 cup water to the top of a frozen portion when reheating in the microwave to avoid it drying out.

 Ready to get cooking?